AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <br/>

-### Tutorial: Adding an appointment for a new patient
+### Tutorial: Adding an Appointment for a New Patient

 Now that you've understood the layout of CLInic, let's get started with registering your very first patient and scheduling an appointment for them!
 This step-by-step tutorial covers the essential commands of adding a patient and an appointment.
 Follow along with the instructions given and learn to write